 Eggs.
-They’re nutritious, delicious, cheap and so beautiful when dyed and decorated for Easter.
-Cooking them properly is quite simple, provided you know a few secrets.
+They’re nutritious, delicious, and so beautiful when dyed and decorated for Easter.
+Cooking them properly any time of the year is quite simple, provided you know a few secrets.

 Because this is a tedious process, the maximum number of eggs that should be boiled at one time is twelve.
 Place eggs in a large pot.
 Cover with cold water.
 Bring pot to boil over high heat.
 Immediately cover the pot and lower the burner to Simmer, which produces small bubbles and a very slight movement among the eggs.
 Allow to simmer for exactly 12 minutes for hard-boiled eggs.

-Some cooks prefer to coddle eggs rather than simmer because the results are more reliable.
+Some cooks prefer to coddle eggs rather than simmer them because the results are more reliable.

 - Place the trivet that came with your Instant Pot in the bottom of the inner pot.

 - Pour in 1 cup hot tap water.

 - Place eggs (any number from one to all that will fit in a single layer) on the trivet.